Web Governance Policy

 Editorial Guidelines

 All content must adhere to Bentley’s editorial guidelines.
-The Communications team has broad authority to oversee, edit and remove content that does not comply with these policies.
+The Communications team has the authority to edit or remove non-compliant content.

 Course Listings

-To comply with official accreditation rules and regulations, all course listings must be pulled directly from CourseLeaf through a feed maintained by the Registrar’s Office.
-Exceptions may be granted only for special topics and experimental courses that do not have descriptions in CourseLeaf.
+All course listings must be pulled from CourseLeaf through a feed maintained by the Registrar’s Office.
+Exceptions apply only for special topics and experimental courses.

 Data Capture/Forms